Omission Bias: Why Doing Nothing Feels Safer Than Acting

 5) Use reversibility to pick speed

-- Have the hard conversation in a 30-minute block with a planned escape hatch: “Let’s pause and return Sunday if we feel heated.”
+- Have the hard conversation in a fixed time block with an escape hatch.

 7) Assign an explicit owner and a date